Skip to main content

 What is it?

 Creating an organisational culture that values data as an asset is a core component of any data governance effort.
 However, changing entrenched organisational behaviours is widely regarded as the biggest obstacle that can derail data governance efforts before they even begin.
 Creating a data-driven culture means shifting the mindset of employees so that they are motivated to manage and use data effectively on a day-to-day basis.
-It involves raising awareness, knowledge and acceptance of an agency’s data objectives, embracing innovation and change, and encouraging an open and transparent data culture.
+It involves raising awareness, knowledge, and acceptance of an agency’s data objectives, embracing innovation and change, and encouraging an open and transparent data culture.

 Why is it important?

-When data is not regarded as a strategic asset by staff across the organisation, data quality degrades, information silos proliferate, and inefficiency and poor decisions often follow.
+When data is not regarded as a strategic asset by staff across the organisation, data quality degrades, information silos proliferate, and inefficiency and poor decisions around data often follow.
 In many respects, a data-driven culture will follow naturally if there is strong commitment from senior leadership, staff have a basic level of data literacy, and specialised data capabilities are spread evenly across the organisation.
 However, creating this culture also requires an ongoing effort by senior leadership to ensure data is fully appreciated by staff across all areas and all levels of the organisation.

 What good looks like